Brazil's Pato latest to head to Chinese Super League - Football - NZ Herald News

 The 27-year-old Pato scored six goals in 24 appearances for Villarreal after playing just twice during a disappointing loan spell at English giants Chelsea.
 He has been in and out of Villarreal's starting lineup amid rumors of a transfer to China.

-Quanjian, promoted to China's Super League after winning the second-tier last year, also acquired Belgium's Axel Witsel this month.
+Quanjian, promoted to China's Super League after winning the second tier last year, also acquired Belgium's Axel Witsel this month and is coached by former Italy captain Fabio Cannavaro.

-Other prominent players heading to China include Argentine striker Carlos Tevez and Brazilian midfielder Oscar.
+Other prominent players lured to China include Brazilians Hulk, Oscar, Ramires and Paulinho, Colombian striker Jackson Martinez and Argentines Ezequiel Lavezzi and Carlos Tevez.

+China has spent heavily to bring in international stars and build up its football infrastructure at all age levels, with the stated goal of producing a national team capable of winning the World Cup by 2050.

+The big contracts handed out by its clubs have raised some alarm among major European clubs that previously had no rival in signing the world's top talent.

 This story has been automatically published from the Associated Press wire which uses US spellings